-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 In Europe and Asia, tech stocks took a pounding, mirroring Friday's technology rout on Wall Street.
 Europe's tech index fell nearly 3 per cent in early trading, putting it on track for its worst day since last October.
 The index had touched a 15-year high earlier this month.

-In Europe, the blue-chip FTSE 100 was off 0.24 per cent, showing little hangover from last week's surprise election outcome in Britain.
+In Europe, the blue-chip FTSE 100 was essentially flat, showing little hangover from last week's surprise election outcome in Britain.
 Germany's DAX was off 0.94 per cent and France's CAC 40 was down slightly more than 1 per cent.

 In Asia, tech shares were the biggest losers on the MSCI Asia Pacific Index, which dropped 0.3 per cent.
 Hong Kong’s Hang Seng Index felll 1.2 per cent, as Tencent Holdings Ltd. fell 2.5 per cent.
 Tokyo's Nikkei finished down 0.52 per cent.
 The Shanghai composite index slid 0.57 per cent.